HFBN/Reinforcement-Learning-with-Unity-and-PyTorch/robot_arm/report.md

 ![actor loss](images/actor_loss.PNG)
 <br>

-This is equivalent to updating the actor in such a way that it maximizes the state-action-value (with respect to the current Main Critic's estimates).
+This is equivalent to updating the Actor in such a way that it maximizes the state-action-value (with respect to the current Main Critic's estimates).

 In the used configuration, the Actor is a three layer neural network with 128, 64, 32 hidden units respectively.